-- 4. The Council is required to produce an annual statement of accounts for the financial year ending 31 March.
-These are then audited by the Council's external auditor and an opinion issued by the end of November. - 5.
-The timetable for closedown has been finalised for the financial year ending the 31 March 2022 with an estimated production date of 30 June 2022, with a statutory date to publish draft accounts being 31 July 2022.
-Grant Thornton will then audit the Accounts with an opinion issued by 30 November 2022. - 6.
-This year there are no significant changes to the Code of Practice on Local Authority Accounting in the United Kingdom (the Code) so far, however, an emergency consultation is ongoing and the results of this consultation might have an impact on the changes brought into the Code for the financial year 2021/22.
+- 3. The Council is required to produce an annual statement of accounts for the financial year ending 31 March.
+These are then audited by the Council's external auditor and an opinion issued by the end of September. - 4.
+The timetable for closedown has been finalised for the financial year ending the 31 March 2023 with an estimated production date of 22 May 2023, with a statutory date to publish draft accounts being 31 May 2023.
+Grant Thornton will then audit the Accounts with an opinion issued by 30 September 2023. - 5.
+To be noted that the Department for Levelling Up, Housing and Communities (DLUHC) are currently running a consultation in regards to the deadline of publishing the draft accounts at 31 May.
+The results of this review will be known after 2 March, when this exercise closes. - 6.
+This year there are no significant changes to the code (Code of Practice on Local Authorities Accounting) for incorporation into the final accounts for 2022/23.

-2021/22 Statement of Accounts Audit
+2022/23 Statement of Accounts Audit

-- 7. The audit timescales has changed for the 2021/22 accounts; in previous years the deadline set for signoff was 31 July after the financial year-end, this has now been moved to 30 November.
-This will release some of the pressure on the External Audit teams as the original timescales are not achievable at present.
-The Council is still aiming to finalise the draft accounts for end of June deadline. - 8.
-The Grant Thornton audit team is expected to remain the same with Audit Manager Trevor Greenlee and Principle Auditor, Ke Ma, both having experience of auditing Ashford Borough Council.
-This team is headed up by Audit Lead; Darren Wells (Director). - 9.
-Internally the accounts closedown process will be co-ordinated by the Senior Accountant, Monica Hutanu, with the Accountancy Manager overseeing the process.
+- 7. The audit timescales have changed for the 2022/23 accounts.
+Last year the deadline set for signoff was moved to 30 November to release some of the pressure on the External Audit teams as the original timescales were not achievable.
+This has now been moved to 30 September.
+The Council is still aiming to finalise the draft accounts for end of May deadline, should this deadline not be extended following the review exercise DLUHC are currently carrying. - 8.
+The accounts closedown process will be co-ordinated by the Senior Accountant, Monica Hutanu, with the Service Lead for Finance, Lee Foreman, overseeing the process.

-- 10. 2020/21 accounts are still being audited and Grant Thornton will be providing an update at this meeting. - 11.
-The target is to have a completed final draft by 30 June, key deadlines below: - a.
-Service Accounts and Collection Fund to be closed by 13 May - b.
-Balance Sheet Codes to be closed by 29 May - c.
-Draft Statement by 30 June
+- 9. 2021/22 accounts are still being audited and Grant Thornton will be providing an update at this meeting. - 10.
+The current target is to have a completed final draft by 31 May, key deadlines below: - a.
+Service Accounts and Collection Fund to be closed by 14 April - b.
+Balance Sheet Codes to be closed by 5 May - c.
+Draft Statement by 22 May - 11.
+However the above deadlines could be changed should DLUHC provide an extension for publishing the draft accounts, in order to relieve the pressure on the accounting team and reduce the gap between when the draft accounts are published to the time the audit starts.